 Study after study has shown that exercises is a key factor as to whether you end up making a full recovery or simply go around in circles just partially healing your injury.

 Be sure to check with your Doctor before you start any exercise program whether it is for the treatment and/or rehabilitation of an injury or for better overall health.

-Most people don’t realize that they don’t need to be participating in a high endurance activity or be lifting anything heavy to get it.
+Most people don’t realize that they can tennis elbow by doing simple everyday movements and they don’t need to be participating in a high endurance activities or be lifting anything heavy to get it.

-It’s when you use your forearm for the same movement which involves short and quick extension actions of your bending your wrist upwards, is when you are most likely to develop this injury.
+It’s when you use your forearm for the same movement which involves short and quick actions of bending your wrist upwards, is when you are most likely to develop this injury.